luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/01/10-step-9-career-path.md

 <div class="no-margin">
 <blockquote class="header-bg">

 **Step 9 is where your character really starts to come together.
 In this step you determine your character’s primary profession.
-Choose or roll on Table 9 to define this career path, roll on the appropriate sub-table, and then move on to Step 10.**
+Choose or roll on the Random Career Path table to define this career path, roll on the appropriate sub-table, and then move on to Step 10.**

 </blockquote>